-And this recipe seriously rivals cheesecake factory cheesecake if I do say so myself!
+Plus, this recipe seriously rivals cheesecake factory cheesecake if I do say so myself! (sorry cheesecake factory ily)

 It’s VERY hard to go wrong when it comes to the taste of cheesecake.
 The only tricky part is getting a smooth, crack free top (which I have plenty of tips on below!)
 But at the end of the day, as long as it’s delicious, we can ignore any surface imperfections.
 Eat the evidence if need be.